 - Prohibitions of anticompetitive agreements, abuses of a dominant position and mergers and acquisitions that substantially lessen competition

 - Voluntary merger control regime

 - Sector-specific competition rules

-- A growing focus on digital platforms; building, construction and maintenance services; as well as beauty and wellness sectors
+- A growing focus on digital platforms; environmental sustainability; as well as beauty and wellness sectors

 - More active enforcement and increases in the level of fines

 The Competition Act 2004 (the Competition Act) is the primary statute which governs competition law in Singapore, and aims to protect consumers and businesses from anticompetitive practices in Singapore.
 It prohibits three types of anticompetitive conduct: